Calteo/Toolbox.Xml.Serialization/docfx_project/index.md

 # Toolbox.Xml.Serialization
+A simple framework to serialize objects to xml.

+Often we need to serialize data object to xml and various techniques can be used.
-This is a small compoment for convering an object to xml and back.
+This is a simple compoment to handle the most use cases.

-Documentation Test 2